 A: The length of the interview varies with positions.
 The first interview is with the HR recruiter and hiring manager.
-In some areas where a second interview is required, top candidates will be invited back to interview with members of the team.
+In some areas where a second interview is required, top candidates will be invited back to interview and shadow with members of the team.

 Q: How should I prepare for my interview?